pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

     return elevation, azimuth
 ```

+## Application Example

+Below, we present a video showing how some of the functions in this article where used to visualize different combinations of head and eye movements in world coordinates.
+The code for producing the visualization [can be found here](https://gist.github.com/rennis250/8a684ea1e2f92c79fa2104b7a0f30e20).

+- ***Rob Note***: Video currently [here](https://drive.google.com/file/d/1UhZ9GAHacVQ8jLwkI7bLZHykeF7OpOwa/view?usp=sharing)

 ::: tip
 Need assistance with the IMU code in this article?
 Or do you have something more custom in mind?
 Reach out to us via email at [info@pupil-labs.com](mailto:info@pupil-labs.com), on our [Discord server](https://pupil-labs.com/chat/), or visit our [Support Page](https://pupil-labs.com/products/support/) for dedicated support options.